 The chart displays the differences between deep adapters and a shallow adapters.
-The chart is divided horizontally between User Space (top) and Kernel Space (bottom) and shows the stack of layers for each type of adapter.
-The Portable Streams Environment (PSE) is in the User Space.
+The chart is divided horizontally between User Space (top), Kernel Space (middle), and Adapter Space (bottom) and shows the stack of layers for each type of adapter.
+PSE is the Portable Streams Environment.

 The stack of layers for the deep adapter from top to bottom are:

-- In the User Space are Stream head, an application interface layer in this case NPI, Packet Layer, and the twd Device Driver. - In Kernel Space is the adapter code consisting of Streams and the Frame Layer which interfaces with the Physical Layer, which is also on the adapter.
+- Directly available to the User Space are the Stream head, the application interface layer (in this case NPI), Packet Layer, the Frame layer, and the twd Device Driver. - In Adapter Space is the adapter code consisting of Streams and the Physical Layer.